MarcusHoltz/marcusholtz.github.io/_posts/2021-02-10-tmux-window-cycle.md

 ## Bonus Points:
 > [Create some new Tmux windows to rotate through, add some screensavers, and an aquarium.](https://blog.holtzweb.com/posts/terminal-screensavers/)
 {: .prompt-info }

+* * *

+* * *

+## Having trouble?

+For a one-time donation you can get one-on-one troubleshooting support for any of my guides/projects.
+I'll help you fix any issue you may have encountered regarding usage/deployment of one of my guides or projects.
+More info in my [Github Sponsors profile](https://github.com/sponsors/MarcusHoltz).

+<iframe src="https://github.com/sponsors/MarcusHoltz/card" title="By sponsoring me, you're supporting my ongoing work and everything you've come to know me by -- cutting-edge and resilient systems with vigilant monitoring practices." height="225" width="600" style="border: 0;"></iframe>